 My new project, Black Saints: Race, Gender, and Sanctity in the Early Modern Catholic World, investigates the rise and circulation of devotion to sub-Saharan African saints in the early modern Catholic world.
-From Ethiopia to the Catholic Mediterranean and across the ocean to the Americas, black saints had the potential to problematize, or even transform, the existing discourse of sanctity as European and white.
+From Ethiopia to the Catholic Mediterranean and across the ocean to the Americas, black saints had the potential to problematize, or transform, the existing discourse of sanctity as European and white.
 The story of the progress of black saints throughout the increasingly globalized Catholic world provides a microcosmic look at the multifaceted ways black Africans became a part of Europe and its earliest colonies in Latin America, and reveals the complexity with which Europeans responded and adapted to the black population in its midst.
-I supply the first comprehensive study of black saints and holy people in the early modern period, focusing on the most-promoted black saints: Moses, Elesban, Ifigenia, Melchior/Baltasar, and Benedict of Palermo.
-I expand out from these core saints to other holy people of sub-Saharan African descent who developed devotional followings: Teresa Juliana de Santo Domingo, Ursula de Jesús, Martín de Porres, Antonio da Caltagirona, Juana Esperanza de San Alberto, and more.
+I supply the first comprehensive study of black saints and holy people in the early modern period, focusing on the most-promoted black saints: Moses, Elesban, Ifigenia, Melchior/Baltasar, Benedict of Palermo, and Antonio de Caltagirona.
+I expand out from these core saints to other holy people of sub-Saharan African descent who developed devotional followings: Teresa Juliana de Santo Domingo, Ursula de Jesús, Martín de Porres, Juana Esperanza de San Alberto, and more.
 The project makes extensive use of interdisciplinary sources, including hagiographic texts, theater, and sacred art.

 Saint and Nation: Santiago, Teresa of Avila, and Plural Identities in Early Modern Spain